purduehackers/evergreen/meta/resources/onboarding.md

 ### Access to Vaultwarden (Optional)

-If you need access to the club's password manager, Vaultwarden, ping[@infinidoge](https://github.com/purduehackers/dark-forest/blob/main/people/organizers/infinidoge.md) in the [#core](https://discord.com/channels/772576325897945119/890595036855685181) channel to get account onboarding steps.
+If you need access to the club's password manager, Vaultwarden, ping [@infinidoge](https://github.com/purduehackers/dark-forest/blob/main/people/organizers/infinidoge.md) in the [#core](https://discord.com/channels/772576325897945119/890595036855685181) channel to get account onboarding steps.
 This is useful for accessing shared accounts and other club resources.